-When you borrow from someone you're close to, typically no one will sign a contract.
-You probably won't really discuss the repayment terms other than having a vague 'repay me when you're back on your feet' type of agreement, but that doesn't mean that this debt has no risks.
+When you borrow from someone you're close to, typically no one signs a contract.
+You probably won't discuss the repayment terms other than having a vague 'repay me when you're back on your feet' type of agreement, but that doesn't mean this debt has no risks.
 Here are some you may not have thought of:

 Different expectations of repayment

-If you don't agree up front exactly how the money will be repaid and when, it's easy for you to feel like there's no urgency to repay it.
-But the person you borrowed the money from may have a different level of urgency for repayment than you do, and not communicating this from the outset could lead to heated disagreement.
+If you don't agree upfront on exactly how and when the money will be repaid, it's easy for you to feel there's no urgency to repay it.
+But the person you borrowed from may have a different level of urgency from you about the repayment.
+Not communicating this from the outset could lead to heated disagreement.

 Make sure both of you agree exactly how and when the money will be repaid.
 And if your friend or family member says, 'Repay me when you have the money', make sure you double-check they really mean that.
 It might be a long time before you're able to pay them back and you don't want to argue with them about it later.

 When you sign a contract with a commercial creditor, it's all but set in stone.
 You know what's going to be expected of you and how you're expected to do it.
 Unfortunately, when you enter an informal agreement with a friend or family member, things change.

 Maybe your friend's wife just became pregnant and he needs you to pay back the money straight away.
 Or maybe you had a fight with your mum and she wants the money back now.
 There are plenty of ways to manage when a commercial lender makes an unfair demand, but if you take the same tactic of asserting your rights with a friend or family member, you're likely to strain your relationship with them.